 The influx of European immigrants into the United States contributed to an immense, boiling pot-style amalgamation of cultures that had never been seen before.
 The world seemed to be coming together.

 In rural parts of the country life was simple, but technology was still making its way.
 Folks in the country were starting to get lights in their house.

 Advertising completely changed in the 1920s.
 Buy now, pay later credit was the desired way to buy things.
 Debt guilt had been erased.

 Modern radio was born in the 1920s.
 Suddenly people were listening to same news and laughing at the same programs.
 It brought society together possibly more so than any other invention at the time.
 Phonographs were a very popular home entertainment option as well.

 Women’s fashion changed immensely, because the 1920s were all about smashing inhibitions.
-Flappers and vamps were everywhere.
-Their hair was shorter, their hemlines were shorter, pushing the boundaries of what was never thought possible before.
+Now, flappers and vamps were everywhere.
+Their hair was shorter, their hemlines were shorter, pushing the boundaries of what was never dared possible before.